UPDATE: new article published in October 2018 on two new important Ombudsman decisions – both saying the FOS can look at older cases.

 Many people are making affordability complaints about payday loans, asking the lender to refund interest.
-Until now, lenders have refused to look at any refunds for payday loans that were taken out more than six years ago, saying the Financial Ombudsman will not consider these cases.
+In 2016 most lenders are refusing to look at any refunds for payday loans that were taken out more than six years ago, saying the Financial Ombudsman Service (FOS) will not consider these cases.

-Its website explains the time limits as follows:
+FOS explains its time limit rules as follows:

 “six years from the event the consumer is complaining about (or – if later – three years from when the consumer knew, or could reasonably have known, they had cause to complain)“.

-In the summer the Ombudsman put many cases involving any loans over six years old on hold, while they decided whether the “three year” part of their rules means they can look at these older loans.
+In the summer of 2016, the FOS put all cases involving any loans over six years old on hold, while they decided whether the “three year” part of their rules meant they can look at these older loans.

-Now, in November 2016, adjudicators are sending letters to the lenders in some of these cases saying:
+In November 2016, letters were sent to the lenders in some of these cases saying:

-Having thought about this case in more depth, I think we’re able to look at all the loans given to [borrower].
+Having thought about this case in more depth, I think we’re able to look at all the loans given to [borrower’s name].

 - the borrower would have known that they were in difficulty when they borrowed and may have realised the loans were unaffordable when they were taken out or soon afterwards;